-Key indicator 3: Increased confidence , knowledge and skills of all staff in t eaching PE and s port Percentage of total allocation: As above Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: Staff upskilled in teaching strategies in a variety of invasion games, athletics and gymnastics (See curriculum plan) Staff have watched Sports coaches teaching their classes, to enable their skills development in this area of the curriculum.
-Strategies for engaging children, demonstrating techniques and building up skills in a progression have been demonstrated for Year B £ As above Teachers are upskilled so that they are confident in teaching the Year B curriculum Training for PE Subject Leader, as she returned from Maternity Leave Subject Leader attended courses and meetings with the LA PE adviser, to enable her to plan a suitable curriculum for our restricted space, and to liaise with outside providers. £500 PE curriculum and progression documents are completed and will be followed by all providers next year.
-Children will be taught a wide range of skills, in a suitable progression, in all areas of Physical Education.
+Key indicator 3: Increased confidence , knowledge and skills of all staff in t eaching PE and s port Percentage of total allocation: As above Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: staff upskilled in teaching strategies in a variety of invasion games, othletics and gymnastics (See curriculum plan) Staff have watched Sports coaches teaching their classes, to enable their skills development in this area of the curriculum.
+Strategies for engaging children, demonstrating techniques and building up skills in a progression have been demonstrated for our £ As above curriculum Continue using sports coaches to deliver curriculum and upskilling teachers going forwards. raining for PE Subject Leader PE Curriculum.
+Head Teacher as Subject Leader to attend courses and meetings with the LA PE adviser, to enable her to monitor the curriculum for our restricted space, and to liaise with outside providers. £500 documents are completed - delivery will need to be monitored Children will be taught a wide range of skills, in a suitable progression, in all areas of Physical Education. (ey indicator 4: Broader experience o f a range of sports and activities offe ered to all pupils Percentage of total allocation: 27%

-ey indicator 4: Broader experience of a range of sports and activities offered to all pupils Percentage of total allocation: 27% Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: Class 4 to experience a wider range of sports (still outlined on the curriculum plan) in a purpose-built environment and using some specialist facilities (Grafham Water) Additional achievements: Link with Kings College School has been re-established this year, which has enabled children to be taught a range of sports in a larger, purpose-built environment, and on a sports field.
-Kayaking, Raft-Building and canoeing experienced at Grafham Water.
-Life Saving at Kelsey Kerridge Tennis in lunchtime club - next year to be taught session.
-Pupils have had experience of some water-sports and have had the opportunity to develop some skills in these areas.
+Intent Implementation Impact Funding allocated: Sustainability and suggested next steps: 1 Pupils have had experience of some water-sports and have had the opportunity to develop some skills in these areas.
 Investigate other local providers for Y5/6 trips or short courses - climbing, rowing (KCS?), cricket.
-Equipment bought for activities to take place in KS2 playground - basketballs, targets, stilts, elastics etc. activities available to children at £300 Children are now more active in their break times, as they have a variety of equipment to use for physical activity.
-Playground re-development taking place Summer 2022.
-Some replacement of equipment will be required.

-iMoves subscription to encourage movement breaks and indoor physical activity in poor weather. ' Pupils see movement breaks as helpful to their learning.
+Equipment bought for activities to take place in KS2 playground - basketballs, targets, stilts, elastics etc. To increase the variety of activities available to children at playtime.
+Children become more active in their break times, as they have a variety of equipment to use for physical activity.
+Some replacement of equipment is still required. iMoves subscription to encourage movement breaks and indoor physical activity in poor weather. iMoves used to keep children active in our small space. £1400 Pupils see movement breaks as helpful to their learning.
 Inset time to be provided to staff to explore the system further.

-Tennis Coach paid for to provide additional activities for KS1 Children to have the opportunity to develop skills in another sport. £1500 Children have developed an enthusiasm for tennis, and improved their ball skills.
-To be expanded to KS2 next year.
-Water Safety component of swimming programme Children to understand how to keep themselves safe near and in the water. £500 Children now understand how to keep themselves safe near and in the water.
+Tennis - this was provided for all classes this year to develop skills in another sport. ±840 improved their ball skills.
+Teachers went with their classes to observe the tennis coaching, to upskill them in this area.
+Water Safety component of swimming programme - took place 'on land' this year Children to understand how to keep themselves safe near and in the water. lin PF lessons Children now understand how to keep themselves safe near and in the water.